hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/112_the_mantra_om_word_and_wisdom.md

 material of all words, yet it is not any definite word in its fully formed state.
 That is to say, if all the peculiarities which distinguish one word from another be removed, then what remains will be the Sphota;
-therefore this Sphota is called the Nâda-Brahma. the *Sound-Brahman*.
+therefore this Sphota is called the Nāda-Brahma. the *Sound-Brahman*.

 Now, as every word-symbol, intended to express the inexpressible Sphota, will so particularise it that it will no longer be the Sphota, that